obradovicfilip/academic-website/content/home/work_in_progress.md

 # Order that this section appears on the page.
 weight: 40

-title: Work in Progress
+title: Working Papers
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - work_in_progress
+      - working_papers
     tag: ''
     category: ''
     publication_type: ''